Kojo-Jr/Kojo-Jr/README.md

 # Hi there, I'm Omari!👋🏾
-I'm a passionate web and mobile app developer interested in writing clean and maintainable code.
+I'm a mobile app developer interested in writing clean and maintainable code.
 <!--I am also aspiring to be a Data Scientist.
 Here you can find my latest projects, contributions, and more about me.-->
 # 🚀 About Me
 - 👀 I’m interested in becoming a full-stack developer and a Data Scientist